hyf1888/JustLend-DAO-Doc/docs/developers/supply_and_borrow_market/sbmV2.md

 #### **3. Withdraw**
 Withdraws TRX.
-The TRXProvider retrieves the corresponding amount of WTRX from the vault, converts it back to TRX, and transfers it to the user.
+The TRX Provider retrieves the corresponding amount of WTRX from the vault, converts it back to TRX, and transfers it to the user.
 ``` solidity
 // Withdraw without specifying a vault
 function withdraw(uint256 assets, address payable receiver, address owner) external returns (uint256 shares)